 Perhaps you can convince your parents to take you for a nice meal out before they leave.
 Besides, it'll probably be the last decent thing you eat all week.
 This will give you a chance to say a proper goodbye without the pressure of your new flatmates looking on, and will help reduce any initial university homesickness.Share our parents' guide to Student Finance with your folks so you're all on the same page.
 There's plenty for them to learn too...

 It may seem like a money-savvy idea to hold out until the cupboards are bare, but remember: "you're not you when you're hungry".

 Shopping on an empty stomach will lead to impulse buys and overspending on more things than you really need.

 Before you hit the aisles, make a shopping list of the things you need and stick to it, regardless of how enticing that bucket of mini chocolate bites looks.

-Get yourself familiar with our 57 ways to save money on food.
+Get yourself familiar with some great ways to save money on food.